United States Aquifer Locations

 Before you choose your ‘survival retreat’ location, think about the water…

-When planning to buy or build a house, “you gotta know the territory”.
-Learn as much as possible about the land and the water supply, before buying or building.
-Prospective homeowners need to know about the terrain.
+When planning to purchase or build a house, learn as much as possible about the land and the water supply before buying or building.

 An excellent USGS publication, Ground Water and the Rural Homeowner, reveals many helpful tips and what to look for, and to be aware of, prior to considering a rural property.

 Another important factor is to consider the current drought outlook.
 The following up-to-date drought maps and forecasts show the current drought situation in the United States.

 United States Drought Monitor Maps